flonadb/flonadb/1-0-0/README.md

 You can use a single shared configuration file in order to manage the configurations in a single place.
-E.g. you could store the file on a shared drive that is accessed by all applications using Flona, this approach would typically apply to distributed systems with multiple nodes to centralize the management of the database credentials used by all the nodes.
+E.g. you could store the file on a shared drive that is accessed by all applications using Flona, this approach would typically apply to distributed or clustered systems with multiple nodes to centralize the management of the database credentials used by all the nodes.

 As of version 1.1.0, [File Database Proxy](#file-database-proxy) is the only available implementation, it is a local implementation meaning both the driver and proxy DB are configured and run in the same JVM as the application, it implies you need to